q5sys/vrm-pool/README.md

 It requires node.js 0.10 to run, so we will be using `nvm` to install that for us.

-Run it by executing `scripts/nomp/install.sh`.
+Run it by executing `scripts/nomp/install.sh rootdbpassword`.

+*The NOMP script needs root database access, so you need to pass that as a paramter to the script!*

 The script will install `nvm` for the `nomp` user.